How to Visit Denarau Island on a Budget

 Culture Activities in Denarau

-While Denarau Island feels a world away from the villages and local communities of Fiji, the resorts still make the effort to bring guests closer to the local culture.
+While Denarau Island feels like a world away from the villages and local communities of Fiji, the resorts still make an effort to bring guests closer to the local culture.

 Resort Cultural Activities